mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 Other Functions
 ^^^^^^^^^^^^^^^

-These are the functions exported by the :mod:`bigfloat` module that don't fit into the above section, for one reason or another.
+These are the functions exported by the :mod:`bigfloat` package that don't fit into the above section, for one reason or another.

 Comparisons